How Will the Transition Period Affect Your Holidays?

-The performance of the pound against the dollar and euro can influence when we might want to book a trip, and since Brexit, the pound has declined in performance.
+The performance of the pound against the dollar and euro can influence when we might want to book a trip, and since Brexit was first announced in June 2016, the pound has declined in performance.

-If you’ve travelled to Europe recently, you may have also noticed that your money is not going quite as far as it did before.
+If you’ve travelled to Europe in recent years, you may have also noticed that your money is not going quite as far as it did before.
 This is due to a weakened pound which means that exchange rates are less favourable now, with the gap between the pound and the euro closing.